 If users are experiencing problems with it not being accurate and failing to read a finger, delete it and try again.
 Simply head to settings > personal > lockscreen & security > Fingerprints > tap your finger to allow access, and long press any of the saved fingerprints and tap “Remove”.
 This will delete it, and allow you to re-add it to the phone.

-Some forum members claim doubling the same finger in the system for a better chance of success, but this just makes the system more confused, so we’d recommend only doing one entry for each finger.
+Some forum members claim doubling the same finger in the system for a better chance of success.
+Personally, this just makes the system more confused, so we’d recommend only doing one entry for each finger.
 Move it multiple different directions and angles during setup for the best result.
 If you have a case or a screen protector, re-learn your fingerprint after it’s installed for the correct angle you’ll be using it most.
 This will yield the best results.

 Note 5 Battery Life Problems